 That doesn’t help those families which are grappling with this year’s version.
 Here are some money-saving tips that could help minimize your college costs and maximize the amount of college financial aid your child receives:

 Only Use the Official Site

-There are imposters out there which try to lure you in with promises of scholarships or guarantees of financial aid, so be sure you only use the official government site to complete the FAFSA.
-It’s located at www.fafsa.ed.gov and is free of charge.
+There are imposters out there who try to lure you in with promises of scholarships or guarantees of financial aid, so be sure you only use the official government site to complete the FAFSA, which is free.
+If a website asks for payment, you know it's fraudulent.

 Fill It Out

 There are still some families which miss out on financial aid because they don’t even complete the FAFSA.
 They could have fallen victim to one of the FAFSA myths, believe they earn too much money or might think it’s too hard.
 Even if you don’t qualify for financial aid, you may still need to complete the FAFSA for certain types of federal student loans.